shyamjames/JavaLabSem2/README.md

 3. Keep a secret number between 20 and 30 in your program.
 Ask the user to predict a number between 20 and 30.
 Use a do-while loop until the user predicts your secret number and displays the count of attempts.
+4. Implement searching and sorting elements in an Array